rubenvar/rubenvara.io/src/posts/docs/index.md

 Only `slug`, `title` and `date` are required.

-`slug` is used to fetch the single post and when listing all posts, the folder name inside `/posts/` means nothing.
+`slug` is used to fetch the single post and when listing all posts

+The folder name inside `/posts/` is used to render the whole md file, so **it has to match** the `slug` field.

 If no `seoTitle` or `description` provided, `title` is used.